 As each stepfamily is unique, how they respond to the holidays will be too.
 But if you are struggling around what to do in the gift-giving department or didn’t realise that even the best intentions can cause unintended heartache in stepfamilies, here’s a few simple tips that can help guide you through this aspect of the holiday season:

-Impact needs agreement.
-Presents that impact on both households (giving the child their first mobile phone, or an Apple watch for example) require agreement from both parents – before the gift is purchased and the children know about it.
+- Impact needs agreement.
+Presents that impact on both households (such as giving the child their first mobile phone, or an Apple watch for example) require agreement from both parents – before the gift is purchased and the children know about it.

 - The gift belongs to the child.
 Try to avoid buying presents that you aren’t necessarily willing for the child to take to back and forth between their two homes.

 - No ‘together’ gifts.
 Whilst possibly a contentious tip, biological parents should avoid buying ‘joint’ presents for their child(ren) together (particularly in the first couple of years following a separation).
 Not only can it can set the kids up with false expectations, allowing them to keep the ‘my-parents-are-going-to-get-back-together’ fantasy alive, it can blur the boundaries in terms of the biological parent’s adult relationship with their current partner/spouse.
 It can also create unnecessary parental conflict if there is no agreement about which tree the gift is placed under and which parent gets to watch the child open it on Christmas morning.

 - Keep it real.
 Manufactured affection feels insincere and uncomfortable for everyone.Stepparents and stepchildren should give cards and/or presents that feel appropriate to their relationship (even if that is different from what you want to give or say in a card).